pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

   For more information, see [Configure maintenance window](/tidb-cloud/configure-maintenance-window.md).

-- Improve load balancing of TiDB and reduce connection drops when you scale TiDB nodes of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters that are hosted on AWS and created after April 25, 2023.
+- Improve load balancing of TiDB and reduce connection drops when you scale TiDB nodes of [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters that are hosted on AWS and created after April 25, 2023.

     - Support automatically migrating existing connections to new TiDB nodes when you scale out TiDB nodes.
     - Support automatically migrating existing connections to available TiDB nodes when you scale in TiDB nodes.

-  Currently, this feature is provided for all Dedicated Tier clusters hosted on AWS.
+  Currently, this feature is provided for all TiDB Dedicated clusters hosted on AWS.

 **Console changes**

-- Release a new native web infrastructure for the [Monitoring](/tidb-cloud/built-in-monitoring.md#view-the-metrics-page) page of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.
+- Release a new native web infrastructure for the [Monitoring](/tidb-cloud/built-in-monitoring.md#view-the-metrics-page) page of [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.

     With the new infrastructure, you can easily navigate through the [Monitoring](/tidb-cloud/built-in-monitoring.md#view-the-metrics-page) page and access the necessary information in a more intuitive and efficient manner.
 The new infrastructure also resolves many problems on UX, making the monitoring process more user-friendly.